tchumley/tchumley.github.io/docs/misc/course-equivalents/index.md

 ### 200-level required classes

-The courses below are required for either the math or stat major.
+The courses below are required for the math or stat major.

+#### Math 203 Calculus III

+- Math 233 at UMass
+- Math 211 at Amherst College
+- Mth 212 at Smith College

 #### Math 211 Linear Algebra